SuperHouse/esp-open-rtos/extras/sht3x/README.md

 ```

-At the beginning of the task, the periodic measurement is started with function ```sht3x_start_measurement``` and a rate of 1 measurement per second.
+At the beginning of the task, the periodic measurement is started with function ```sht3x_start_measurement``` at high repeatability level and a rate of 1 measurement per second.
 The task is then delayed with function ```vTaskDelay``` to wait for first measurement results.
 The duration can be either a constant time of at least 30 ms or the duration returned by ```sht3x_get_measurement_duration```, as in the example.
 Inside the task loop, simply the measurement results are fetched periodically using function ```sht3x_get_results``` every 2 seconds.

 **Please note:** The rate of fetching the measurement results must be not greater than the rate of periodic measurements of the sensor, however, it *should be less* to avoid conflicts caused by the timing tolerance of the sensor.